GSamuel/gsamuel.github.io/_posts/2020-08-08-double-negations.md

 We will discuss some ways to clean up your boolean logic and explore some best practices in giving good names to our binary friends.

 ## Double negations are not not bad.
-Beware of code that uses double negations.
-Double negations are hard to read and understand.
-Double negations significantly increase the amount of bugs and errors that can potentially hide in your code.
-Try the following exercise to better understand the problem.
+You should not use double negations in your code, because they are hard to read and understand.
+They also significantly increase the amount of bugs and errors that can hide in your program.
+I invite you to try the following exercise to better understand why Double negatives form a problem.

-> Which number will be printed to the console given that the user is typing?
+> Which numbers will be printed to the console?

 {% highlight kotlin %}
-// Double negation
 val isNotTyping = false
+val isTyping = true

+fun main() {
+    doubleNegation()
+    singleNegation()
+    noNegation()
+}

-fun doSomethingA() {
+fun doubleNegation() {
   if(!isNotTyping)
     println(1)
   else
     println(2)
 }
-{% endhighlight kotlin %}

-{% highlight kotlin %}
-// Single negation
-val isNotTyping = false

-fun doSomethingB() {
+fun singleNegation() {
   if(isNotTyping)
     println(3)
   else
     println(4)
 }
-{% endhighlight kotlin %}

-{% highlight kotlin %}
-// No negation
-val isTyping = true

-fun doSomethingC() {
+fun noNegation() {
   if(isTyping)
     println(5)
   else